 The shade is nice shape and well made just perfect to dress up with pretty paper flowers.
 I thought the piping that was already on it would compliment well the colors I chose to decorate too.

-I chose Paw decoupage Decor selection of paper serviettes in two
+I chose Paw decoupage Decor selection of paper serviettes in two different rose designs.

 I use sponge applicators that have a good soak up and I use Modpodge waterbase adhesive and sealer in Matte finish.
 I didn't want the outside to be shiny so Matt finish is best for light shades I find gives a better glow.